 The strong winds here do create waves and other hazardous conditions.
 That’s why there is an estimated 1,400 shipwrecks on the lake’s bottom.

 The environmental concerns on Erie include overfishing, pollution and algae bloom.
 The algae bloom in summer 2019 was the fifth largest recorded since 2002.
 Environmental groups filed a lawsuit in 2019 asking for mandatory regulations.
+In 2022, the algae bloom was reported as less serious than in recent years.
 The Alliance of the Great Lakes says algae blooms endanger the drinking water of 11 million people as well as harm the ecosystem.
 Other groups say climate change is making the algae growth worse.
 Plans are in the works to toughen regulations on the runoff into the lake that causes the blooms.

 A 45-minute jaunt along Lake Erie takes us to the town of Mentor, a community of 47,000 that was the site of the 1800s version of a virtual presidential campaign as well as a school that’s been spotlighted for its anti-bullying campaign.